tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 2. **Instance details**

     - Instance name: Specify the Azure Local instance resource name. e.g. **azloc1**
-    - Region: Select a region of the Azure Local instance resource such as **Japan East**.
+    - Region: Select a region for the Azure Local instance resource, such as **Japan East**.
     - Cluster options: Select **Standard** for this tutorial.
     - Storage options: Select **Storage Spaces Direct (S2D)** for this tutorial.